 Zagreb is an active and vibrant city — a hub of government and politics mixed with high fashion, art and shopping.
 It’s a must-visit on any trip to Croatia, even if you don’t usually visit big cities.
 It will give you a much more well-rounded view of Croatia than just visiting the coastal areas.

-When spending time in the city, you’ll find a lot of great activities from just walking around the city center to visiting museums and taking in the architecture that dates back to the 18th century.
+You’ll find there are a lot of great things to do in Zagreb from just walking around the city center to visiting museums and taking in the architecture that dates back to the 18th century.

 Top Things to Do in Zagreb

-One of my favorite things to do when I arrive in Zagreb is to walk around the city and get my bearings.
+One of my favorite things to do in Zagreb is walk around the city and get my bearings.
 It’s a nice city to walk around, and along the way you’ll see many of the top sights, like the Zagreb Cathedral and the statue of ban Josip Jelačić on his horse.